 Composting at UC

 The UC Sustainability Office is collaborating with the UCSA, Cleaning Services and other cafes on campus to divert much of our waste from landfill.
-This trial started in 2013 with takeaway coffee cups, and was expanded in 2018 to include new compostable packaging.
-We are running a trial on this expanded system for twelve months to gather information on how best to take this project forward.
+UC started a trial in 2013 with takeaway coffee cups, and the system was expanded in 2018 to include new compostable packaging.

 Sorted compostable packaging is then sent off with our organics waste to be composted.